Sept 19 – Tuesday

 The rain was coming back.
-More and more umbrellas crowded the narrow streets but Dan and I continued tramping around through the puddles.
+More and more umbrellas crowded the narrow streets but Dan and I continued tramping around and through the puddles.
 We headed uphill, following another brown sign (Point of Historical Interest!) towards the Venetian fortress that sits on a rise overlooking the city.
 As we climbed the steep streets and stairs, the rain slowly abated.
 Who needs an umbrella?

 We chose not to go into the Fortress.
 I assumed that it would be full of photos of past military events, and perhaps some artifacts from historic defenses, and neither of those things interested me.
 Who knows?
 Perhaps I am wrong and it was instead full of beautiful tapestries and fuzzy kittens.
 I will never know.

 The famous cranes of Pula (more on this later)